mate02102003/pymakeprocess/README.md

 It automaticly changes out the classes ```__init__``` function and your defined functions.

 # TODO
-- add special case funtions list to be changed out
+- add special case funtions list to change out